-Tenova develop solutions that help mining and metal companies reduce costs, save energy, limit environmental impact and improve working conditions for their employees.
+Tenova develops solutions that help mining and metal companies reduce costs, save energy, limit environmental impact and improve working conditions for their employees.
 In 2005 Andrea Lovato joined Tenova’s parent company, Techint Group, as Head of Business Development and Mergers & Acquisitions.
 He moved to Tenova in 2012, expanding his role to oversee Human Resources and Information and Communications Technology, and was appointed CEO in 2015.
-In an exclusive interview with Steel360 Andrea Lovato talks about the developed technologies use in the metal & mining sector and how far techonology can help in the growth of steel industry; also other new business opportunities for technology to bring the much needed digitilized platform for the industry.
+In an exclusive interview with Steel360 Andrea Lovato talks about the developed technologies use in the metal & mining sector and how far technology can help in the growth of steel industry; also other new business opportunities for technology to bring the much needed digitilized platform for the industry.
 Below are the excerpts of the interview.

 Automation technology plays a pivotal role in the mining and metals sectors, as it provides an invaluable opportunity for performance and productivity improvements.
 The implementation of process automation solutions allow manufacturers to reduce or avoid equipment downtime and to ensure optimized – and therefore safer and more reliable – operations.
 However, automation is nothing new.
 What truly makes the difference now is the application of the enabling technologies of Industry 4.0 such as the Internet of Things.
 Through digital sensors, for example, it is possible to collect a huge amount of data, which, when properly analyzed, provide key information on the performance of equipment which are then able to give important additional services such as predictive maintenance and real-time remote assistance.
 The ultimate goal is to optimize the production process, reduce costs, improve quality and increase production volumes.